 The Full HD screen resolution of 1920×1080 pixels results in a decent pixel density of ~93 PPI (pixels per inch) on the 23.6″ viewable screen of the Sceptre C248W-1920RN.

-Moving on, the Sceptre C248W-1920RN display has low input lag of around ~10ms which means you won’t be able to notice or feel any delays at 75Hz.
+Moving on, the Sceptre C248W-1920RN display has a low input lag of around ~10ms, which means you won’t be able to notice or feel any delays at 75Hz.

 Now, the monitor has a native refresh rate of 60Hz.
 In order to set it to 75Hz, you will have to change your Windows display settings and/or your GPU drivers settings, depending on your particular graphics card.